ash0306/Genspark-Training/Day 063 - July 08/Banking Mangement Design/RDModule.md

 **RDController**
 - **Endpoints**:
+  - `POST /reccuring_deposit/new`: Endpoint to create a new RD account
   - `POST /recurring_deposit/deposit`: Endpoint for initiating a deposit.
 (This utilizes the `addDeposit()` function in services)
   - `GET /recurring_deposit/calculate_interest`: Endpoint for calcualting interest.
 (This utilizes the `calculateInterest()` function in services)
   - `GET /recurring_deposit/calculate_amount`: Endpoint for calculating total maturity amount.
 (This utilizes the `calculateMaturityAmount()` function in services)